sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 Shows off your professionalism

 ```
-Hello so i am creating a program that reads from a file and outputs
+Q: Hello so i am creating a program that reads from a file and outputs
 each category of the things in the text in sorted for
 example i want it to output like this :